“Sniff, Stay, Learn! Discover and dive into the exciting world of conservation detection dogs” with Conservation Dogs Collective

 This seminar has been approved for 8 CEUs for trainers through CCPDT, 6.5 CEUs through IAABC, and 9 CEUs through KPA.

-The seminar will be held November 12, 2022 from 9am – 5pm EST. The price is $150.
-Registration includes a special Conservation Dogs public program on Friday evening (details forthcoming).
+The seminar will be held November 12, 2022 from 9am – 5pm EST. The price is $150 to attend in person or $125 to watch virtually.
+In-person registration includes a special Conservation Dogs public program on Friday evening.
 Continental breakfast and lunch are provided.
 Please let us know during the registration process if you have any dietary restrictions.
 Dogs are not allowed except service animals.
 No video or audio recording at the event, unless specified during particular sessions throughout the day.